cimitrasoftware/ad_exchange/README.md

 11. Modify Active Directory User's Description
 12. Modify Active Directory User's Manager
 13. Modify Active Directory User's Department
-14. Add an Active Directory User to Active Directory Group by the Group GUID
+14. Add an Active Directory User to an Active Directory Group by the Group GUID
 15. Add an expiration date to an Active Directory User account
-16. Remove an expiration date from an Active Directory User account
+16. Remove the expiration date from an Active Directory User account
 17. Enable an Active Directory User account
 18. Disable an Active Directory User account
 19. Unlock an Active Directory User account